cloudflare/cloudflare-docs/content/stream/getting-analytics/fetching-bulk-analytics.md

 # Fetching bulk analytics

-You can use GraphQL for client side nd server side data related to your Streams.
+You can use GraphQL for client side and server side data related to your Streams.
 With client side analytics, you can retrieve bulk analytics information for every video in your account.
 Use server side analytics to view a detailed breakdown of billing of minutes viewed for your account.

 For additional information on using GraphQL, refer to [Get started with GraphQL Analytics API](/analytics/graphql-api/getting-started/).